 Assumption Parish teacher arrested over alleged sexual encounter with student

-ASSUMPTION PARISH - Authorities have arrested an Assumption High School teachers after she allegedly engaged in sexual behavior with a student.
+ASSUMPTION PARISH - Authorities have arrested an Assumption High School teacher after she allegedly engaged in sexual behavior with a student.

 Tracie Zimmerman was arrested Tuesday and booked into the Assumption Parish Jail on one count of prohibited sexual conduct between an educator and student.